 - Cold Chain Monitoring

-Internet of Things and retail are closer than you might have thought.
+The Internet of Things and retail are closer than you might have thought.
 So let’s discover this interconnection.
 Primarily, we’ve based the article on our experience as an IoT development company.

-IoT Retail Use Cases
+IoT Retail Use Cases: Smart Shelves

-Retail businesses should not forget about the laws of merchandising and the rules for displaying goods on store shelves: sometime the right product in the right place can bring enormous profit.
-The work of merchandisers can be seriously improved by the IoT tools thanks to the RFID tag (Radio-Frequency Identification) which is becoming increasingly popular in many industries.
+Retail businesses should not forget about the laws of merchandising and the rules for displaying goods on store shelves: sometimes, the right product in the right place can bring enormous profit.
+The work of merchandisers can be seriously improved by the IoT tools thanks to the RFID tag (Radio-Frequency Identification), which is becoming increasingly popular in many industries.
 RFID tags are able to not only help employees to lay out goods according to the display system but also to notify in a timely manner when the goods end so that the shelves are not empty.

 IoT Business Case 2021